tostegroo/unreal-soul-shader/README.md

 # Materials

-- All mesh realted materials are located inside the Geometry folder within the respective Mesh and Blueprints
+- All mesh related materials are located inside the **geometry** folder within the respective meshes and blueprints

-- All Shared materials and post processing are located inside the Materials folder in the Contents
+- All shared materials and post processing are located inside the materials folder inside the contents

 # Licence